ishtian-revee/property-dapp/README.md

 ### 🔸 Step 2: Get Test Ethers for Goerli Test Network

-Make sure in your Metamask wallet `Goerli Testnet` is selected instead of `Ethereum Mainnet.` Now you need some `Ethers` in your wallet.
+Make sure in your Metamask wallet `Goerli Testnet` is selected instead of `Ethereum Mainnet.` Now you need some test `Ethers` in your wallet.
 To get free test ETH you can go to any of the following `Goerli Faucet` links:

 - https://faucets.chain.link/
 - https://goerlifaucet.com/